NW-PaGe/avian-flu/README.md

 ## Adapting for Another State
 - [Instructions on how to adapt this build for another state.
 What files need to be modified and in what ways]

-## Expected Outputs and Interpretation
-After successfully running the build there will be two output folders containing the build results.

-- `auspice/` folder contains:
-- `results/` folder contains:

-## Repository File Structure Overview
-- `config/`: contains what
-- `new_data/`: contains What
-- `scripts/`:
-- `clade-labeling`:

 ## Contributing
 For any questions please submit them to our [Discussions](https://github.com/NW-PaGe/avian-flu/discussions) page otherwise software issues and requests can be logged as a [Git Issue]((https://github.com/NW-PaGe/avian-flu/issues)).